CLAS Academic Advising Center

 - Check with the Financial Aid Office at (616) 331-3234 if you receive any type of financial aid

 - Refer to our decision tree which lists the many factors to take into serious consideration when deciding whether or not to drop a course

 A course withdrawal after the late withdrawal deadline may be possible under truly extenuating and unusual circumstances.
 Late withdrawals are NEVER granted due to poor performance in a course.
 If you think that your situation warrants a late withdrawal, discuss it with your instructor, faculty advisor or professional advisor as soon as the situation becomes apparent.

-Before electing to do a complete withdrawl from courses, please consult with your faculty or a CLAS academic advisor.
-A complete withdrawl may be completed up until the Friday (at 5 pm) before final exams.
-Complete withdrawls are for truly exceptional circumstances.
+Before electing to do a complete withdrawal from courses, please consult with your faculty or a CLAS academic advisor.
+A complete withdrawal may be completed up until the Friday (at 5 pm) before final exams.
+Complete withdrawals are for truly exceptional circumstances.